KadamShweta04/SAT/server/docs/index.rst

 REST APIs
 =========

 REST Interfaces or APIs are meant to provide an interface to other programs.
-Instead of the HTML [#]_ files normal webservice deliver a webserver providing a REST interface delivers files in the JSON [#]_ format.
-Like a normal webserver provides different sites at different sub URLs.
-E.g. "http://algo.inf.uni-tuebingen.de/?site=mitarbeiter/stud_mitarbeiter" and "http://algo.inf.uni-tuebingen.de/?site=mitarbeiter/mitarbeiter" a REST service can also provide different data at different sub URLs.
+Instead of the HTML [#]_ files normal webservices deliver, a webservice providing a REST interface delivers files in the JSON [#]_ format.
+Like a normal webserver is providing different sites at different sub URLs, see the footnotes, a REST service can also provide different data at different sub URLs.

 In addition to different URLs a REST API can also use the different HTTP verbs [#]_ to do different things.
 Per convention a request with the verb GET does read some data from the server, whereas a request with the verb POST does write data to the server.
 One combination of sub URL and HTTP verbs does identify a so called endpoint.